albarozzz/taunter-rs/README.md

         "YOUR STEAM USERNAME",
         "YOUR FRIEND'S USERNAME" // delete this if you don't want to taunt when your friend kill ],
-    "message": "" // message you want to send when any user in usernames kill someone }
+    "words": ["message1", "..."] // list of message(s) you want to send when any user in usernames kill someone, ONLY 1 MESSAGE WILL BE SENT RANDOMLY
+}
 ```